Weecha/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Local variable- > Create a script that creates a new local variable
 7. Global variable-> Create a script that creates a new global variable
 8. Every addition to true knowledge is an addition to human power
+9. Divide and rule- > Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.